 How about some meatloaf in the Instant Pot (or slow cooker)?
 I saw a great meatloaf recipe from a fellow food blogger, The Tipsy Housewife (IG @thetipsyhousewife), It’s a family recipe and looked delicious.
 So, I made it on Monday, and shared the prep on Instagram stories.

-Wednesday Grilled Shrimp & Salad
+Wednesday Grilled Shrimp Dinner and Marinated Vegetable Salad

 When I think of summer dinners, the grill usually comes to mind.
-I usually use packaged salad, but it you’re feeling ambitious, here’s a crisp, summer salad recipe.
-Just be sure to season and marinate the shrimp before making the salad!
+I usually use packaged salad, but with all of the great fresh vegetables in season, a marinated veggie salad was calling.

 Tomato and Cucumber Salad